reflectoring/reflectoring.github.io/content/blog/2023/2023-10-18-intro-to-ktor.md

 gradle init --type kotlin-application
 ```

-To add Ktor dependencies to our project, we're required to add the following in our `build.gradle.kts` file
+To add Ktor dependencies to our project, we're required to add the following in our `build.gradle.kts` file:

 ```kotlin
 dependencies {